wumingbo/unique-web/en.md

 ##The main features？

-+ base on mvc
++ base on webmvc
     + the url to access support `rest` style
     + support the action annotation configuration
 + a basic `ioc` container implementation
-+ based on the template engine show layer rendering
++ the support of the orm（based on `dbutils` complete basic database operations, meet most needs）
-+ the support of the basedao（based on `dbutils` complete basic database operations, meet most needs）
++ based on the template engine show layer rendering support
 + after `redis` cache support, open don't have to add one line of code that can be cached
 + the design of multilayer interceptors
-+ send email plugin
++ send email support
-+ verification code plugin
++ verification code support
-+ image processing plugin
++ image processing support
-+ shard upload plugin
++ shard upload support
 + general utility class

 ##The function of the unfinished